puppetlabs/bolt/README.md

 1. Install Ruby.
 2. Refresh your environment by running `refreshenv`
-3. Install Bolt by running gem install bolt
+3. Install Bolt by running `gem install bolt`

 ## Configuring Bolt

-To configure Bolt create a `~/.puppetlabs/bolt.yml` file.
-Global options live at the top level of the file while transport specific options are configured for each transport.
-If a config options is set in the config file and passed with the corresponding command line flag the flag will take precedence.
+To configure Bolt, create a `~/.puppetlabs/bolt.yml` file.
+Global options live at the top level of the file while transport-specific options are configured for each transport.
+If a config option is set in the config file and passed with the corresponding command line flag, the flag will take precedence.

 example file: